probolinggo-dev/gointellegence/README.md

 # GoIntellegence

-Gorest is Golang library for Artificial Intellegence, Machine Learning and Data Analytics.
+GoIntellegence is Golang library for Artificial Intellegence, Machine Learning and Data Analytics.

 # How To Use